 This article features a translation of Chapter 2 of Book 10 of the Analects of Confucius.
 You can read my full translation of Book 10 here.

-(1) The rigid Zhou dynasty rules of proprietary that governed people’s conduct and their interactions with others from different classes were breaking down during the tumultuous times that Confucius lived in.
+(1) The rigid Zhou dynasty rules of ritual propriety that governed people’s conduct and their interactions with others from different classes were breaking down during the tumultuous times that Confucius lived in.
 Although he was widely ridiculed as a stick-in-the-mud for his efforts to restore them, his ideas about the importance of common courtesy in building and maintaining harmonious interpersonal relationships remain as relevant now as during his day.

 I took this image at the Temple of Confucius in Yilan, Taiwan.